BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnLocusStream

   Implements the ``GtNodeStream`` interface.
-The only feature nodes delivered by this stream have type ``locus``, and the only direct children of these features are transcript features (of types mRNA, rRNA, or tRNA) present in the input stream.
-Any overlapping transcripts are children of the same locus feature.
+The only feature nodes delivered by this stream have type ``locus``, and the only direct children of these features are gene features present in the input stream.
+Any overlapping genes are children of the same locus feature.
 See the `AgnLocusStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocusStream.h>`_.

+.. c:function:: void agn_locus_stream_label_pairwise(AgnLocusStream *stream, const char *refrfile,const char *predfile)

+  Use the given filenames to label the direct children of each iLocus as a 'reference' feature or a 'prediction' feature, to facilitate pairwise comparison.
+Note that these labels carry no connotation as to the relative quality of the respective annotation sources.

-.. c:function:: GtNodeStream *agn_locus_stream_new(GtNodeStream *in_stream, GtLogger *logger)
+.. c:function:: GtNodeStream *agn_locus_stream_new(GtNodeStream *in_stream, GtUword delta)

-  This constructor searches the complete feature graph of each feature node in the input stream for transcript features.

-.. c:function:: GtNodeStream *agn_locus_stream_new_pairwise(GtNodeStream *refr_stream, GtNodeStream *pred_stream, GtLogger *logger)

-  This constructor accepts two :c:type:`AgnTranscriptStream` objects as input.
-Locus features are created as per the class description, with additional data stored to track the source (reference vs prediction) of each transcript in each locus.
+  Calculate iLoci from a node stream which may or may not include data from multiple sources.
+Extend each iLocus boundary as far as possible without overlapping a gene from another iLocus, or by `delta` nucleotides, whichever is shorter.

+.. c:function:: void agn_locus_stream_set_endmode(AgnLocusStream *stream, int endmode)

+  Terminal iLoci or 'end loci' are empty iLoci at either end of a sequence.
+To exclude terminal iLoci from the output, set `endmode` < 0.
+To output only terminal iLoci, set `endmode` > 0.
+By default (`endmode == 0`), terminal iLoci are reported along with all other iLoci.

 .. c:function:: void agn_locus_stream_set_idformat(AgnLocusStream *stream, const char *format)

-  Loci created by this stream are assigned an ID with an arbitrary number.
-The default format is 'locus%lu' (that is, locus1, ;ocus2, etc).
+  Loci created by this stream are assigned an ID with a serial number.
+The default format is 'locus%lu' (that is, locus1, locus2, etc).
 Use this function to override the default ID format.

+.. c:function:: void agn_locus_stream_skip_empty_loci(AgnLocusStream *stream)

+  By default, the locus stream will produce loci containing features and loci containing no features.
+This function disables reporting of the latter.

-.. c:function:: void agn_locus_stream_set_source(AgnLocusStream *stream, GtStr *source)
+.. c:function:: void agn_locus_stream_set_source(AgnLocusStream *stream, const char *source)

   Set the source value to be used for all iLoci created by this stream.
 Default value is 'AEGeAn::AgnLocusStream'.